Larry Martyn

 Lawrence Martyn (22 March 1934 - 7 August 1994) was a British film and television actor known for his comedy performances.

 Martyn was born in London and was a member of the Parachute Regiment.
 He worked as a circus performer in his youth before becoming an actor regularly appearing on stage, and in films and TV.
 He was famous as store maintenance man "Mr. Mash" in the BBC comedy series Are You Being Served?, appearing in the first three seasons before being replaced by Arthur English.
-He was unable to continue in this role because he was committed to the television series Spring and Autumn with Jimmy Jewel.
+He was unable to continue in this role because he was committed to the television series Spring & Autumn with Jimmy Jewel.
 Other TV appearances included On the Buses, Look - Mike Yarwood!, Rising Damp, The Detectives and Grange Hill.
 He also played alongside Frankie Howerd in two of his BBC shows, Up Pompeii! and Whoops Baghdad.

 Career

 Martyn replaced Graham Stark in the role of the spiv Private Walker for Series 2 and 3 of the radio version of Dad's Army after the sudden death of James Beck in 1973.
 His film roles included Carry On at Your Convenience, where he had a small part as the promenade rifle-range owner, and Carry On Behind, where he played an inept electrician who helps wire up the public address system at the caravan site where the film is set.